plone/training/docs/voltohandson/quickstart.md

 Keep that process running during the whole training in one of your terminal windows.

-Before we can begin you need to create a new Plone instance with the required addons installed.
-Open the classic Plone interface on you `localhost:8080`.
-As we need to install a few addons before we can use it with volto, do **not** click the "Create a new Plone site" Button.
-Instead use the "Andvanced" button to get to the addon selection.
-From the options there select "Plone 6 Frontend (Default content on homepage)" and "Plone 6 Frontend (plone.volto)".
-Also unselect "Example content".
-Continue by clicking "Create Plone Page".
-You might need to wait for a few minutes till the page is created.
+Before we can begin, you need to create a new Plone instance with the required add-ons installed.
+Open the classic Plone interface on `localhost:8080`.
+As we need to install a few add-ons before we can use it with Volto, do **not** click the :guilabel:`Create a new Plone site` button.
+Instead use the :guilabel:`Advanced` button to get to the add-on selection.
+From the options there, select :guilabel:`Plone 6 Frontend (Default content on homepage)` and :guilabel:`Plone 6 Frontend (plone.volto)`.
+Also unselect :guilabel:`Example content`.
+Continue by clicking :guilabel:`Create Plone Page`.
+You might need to wait for a few minutes until the page is created.

 ```{image} _static/required_plone_configuration.png
 :align: center